michaelagarwal/Alexa-skill/README.md

 # Alexa-skill
-Here is code for Adventure Oklahoma Skll
+Here is code for Adventure Oklahoma Skill